jtpio/jupyterlab-pierre-theme/README.md

 They recolor the whole JupyterLab UI (layout, accents, state colors) and the CodeMirror editor syntax highlighting so the editor reads as the same product as a Pierre diff.
-It was built to pair with [xtralab](https://github.com/jtpio/xtralab), which renders git diffs through `@pierre/diffs`, but the themes work in any JupyterLab 4 install.
+The themes work in any JupyterLab 4 install.

 ## Install